urbit/urbit.org/content/grants/calendar-ui.md

 +++
 title = "Calendar UI"
-date = 2020-07-16
+date = 2021-01-01
 [taxonomies]
-grant_type = ["proposals"]
+grant_type = ["bounties"]
-grant_category = ["App Dev: Arvo"]
+grant_category = ["App Dev: Other"]
 [extra]
 image = ""
-description = "Build a Landscape-native calendar UI" reward = 2 assignee = "finled-bansel"
+description = "Develop a UI for improved access to the Calendar Gall app" reward = 3 assignee = "~fabnev-hinmur" grants_id = "B0014"
-id = "1555464949"
-completed = false
+completed = true
-link = ""
 +++

-# Purpose
+## Purpose

 A calendar is an indispensible personal tool to many people.
-A [previous proposal](https://grants.urbit.org/proposals/1851255517) has started work on an Urbit-native calendar.
+A previous proposal has started work on an Urbit-native calendar.
 This previous proposal seeks to create a parser and a Gall agent to manage the data layer of a calendar app.

 The current proposal aims to create a Landscape tile and app to improve the accessibility of a Calendar Gall app.
 The Calendar UI will provide several screens to interact with the calendar.
-These are a monthly view, a daily view and a page to create new events.
+These are a daily view, weekly view, monthly view, and yearly view, along with pages to create and edit calendars and events.

-# Implementation and deliverables
+## Deliverables

-The UI will be backed by the calendar app implementation described in the aforementioned previous proposal.
-In order to allow the parallel implementation of a UI and the Gall app, this proposal will be executed in two stages.
+The UI will be backed by the Gall calendar app implementation (now known as 'ucal') mentioned above.
+The UI design will be based on the Google Calendar layout and built with components from the Indigo-react library.

-The first stage is the development of working prototypes of the screens that the calendar will initially support.
-These include:
- - a monthly view with clickable dates to daily views;
- - a daily view that lists the events in chronological order with a short description
- - a form to create new events with fields for the required properties per RFC 5545.

-The deliverables will be functional web pages that can be integrated with Landscape.
-The screens will be built entirely with components from the [Indigo-react](https://github.com/urbit/indigo-react) library.
-The UI will be built with the assumption that event participants are ships.

-The second stage is to integrate the screens with the Gall agent implemented as part of the first proposal.
-This takes a dependency on a correctly functioning calendar Gall app.
-The requisite

-# Basis for future integration

-These pages can provide the basis for UX experiments and integrations with other parts of Landscape.
-One possibility is to integrate notebook posts with the timeline of a calendar, allowing a temporal exploration of the notebook posts a ship has seen.
+The UI will be written in Typescript with the React framework, following the Landscape structure as much as possible.
+The goal is to have a UI that can be incorporated as part of Landscape if desired.

+List of Features:

+1. Daily View
+2. Weekly View
+3. Monthly View
+4. Yearly View
+5. Create / Edit Calendar View
+6. Create / Edit Event View
+7. Full CRUD operations for calendars
+8. Full CRUD operations for events
+9. Toggle calendar display

+## Future features

+There will be additional UI features necessary to allow users to interact with other ships' calendars.
+Specifically, retrieving events that a user is invited to, RSVPing to events, subscribing to other ships' calendars, modifying other calendars with requisite permissions, and perhaps requesting additional permissions on other calendars.
+Many of these features are in progress but still require significant development and testing.

 ## Milestones

-### Functional pages
-1 stars
-Build the necessary pages that will allow Landscape to interact with a Calendar Gall app

-### Working integration with Gall app
-1 stars
-Fully capable of importing an .ics calendar, creating new events, looking through existing events in the calendar of a ship.
+Completion of all 9 features: 3 stars